OmarEl-Khashab/CloudingAI/README.md

 	```sh
 	pip install -r requirements.txt
 	```

 3. **Create Embedding Index :**

-	Add your dataset path and path of the embeddings store:
+	Add your dataset path and save path of the embeddings store in the code:
 	```sh
 	python dataload.py
 	```